gopro/forgejs-samples/GETTING-STARTED.md

 ### A different view

 If you try to scroll in the page, you'll see a change in the field of view (fov), and a deformation on the edge of the player.
-The current type of view is called **Rectilinear**.
+The default type of view is called **Rectilinear**.
 It can be changed to another type of view, called the **GoPro** view.

-To change it, add this property to the tour object :
+To change the view type, add the following `view` object to the root of the configuration.
+If you want to specify a view for a single `scene` you can add this view object to a one of your `scene`.

 ````json
 {